shrmaanubhav/BrokeBuddy-1.0/README.md

 - Chat queries route through the LangGraph pipeline (`llm/chat.py`) which:
   1. Classifies intent with the Hugging Face model.
   2. Extracts merchants and dates via Groq-hosted LLM prompts.
-  3. Aggregates spend metrics from `data_array.json`.
+  3. Aggregates spend metrics from `data_array.json` (expense agent).
+  4. Runs budget checks against `llm/budgets.json` and actual expenses, surfacing top related transactions (budget agent).
-  4. Optionally logs new expenses when intent detection confirms it.
+  5. Optionally logs new expenses when intent detection confirms it.

+## Budget Data
+- Dummy budgets live in `llm/budgets.json` (sample merchant and category caps).
+- The FastAPI `/chat` route loads both `data_array.json` and `budgets.json`, so budget queries work out of the box.
+- Budget answers are grounded on filtered transactions (top by amount) to avoid hallucinated spend.

+## Needs to be done
+- Implement add-expense persistence: replace the `add_expense_in_database` placeholder in `llm/utils.py` with a real Express/FastAPI call.
+- Frontend: surface budget views and chat support (currently only backend/bot logic is wired).
+- Backend: add a CRUD endpoint for budgets (read/write `llm/budgets.json` or a DB model) and plumb it into the chatbot loader.
+- History: re-enable/chat history append in `ChatBot.add_to_history` if conversational context is desired.

-## Architecture Diagram of the Agent
+## Architecture Diagram of the Agent(Without the budget - needs to be updated)
 <img width="1024" height="1536" alt="ChatGPT Image Nov 6, 2025 at 02_04_20 PM" src="https://github.com/user-attachments/assets/178afeb3-05cb-49d8-ab53-c4de653044b6" />